-The built-in 4-in-1 card reader lets you access many of the portable media formats (SD Card, MMC Card, MS Card, and MS Pro Card).
+There is built-in 4-in-1 card reader to access many of the portable media formats (SD Card, MS Card, MMC Card, and MS-Pro Card).

-Ethernet Port
+Gigabit Ethernet Port

 The system provides built-in 10/100/1000Mbps Ethernet network adapter for high bandwidth network connection.